Dozo: Civil War

 While Donzow became guards for hire in the unstable years before the 2002-2005 Ivorian Civil War, their network became associated with northern groups who led the rebel forces.
 The Donzo Ton, viewed as saviours by some in the south, were also seen as unsophisticated throwbacks to a pre-modern era by many in cosmopolitan Abidjan.
 The transnational and northern source of the Donzo Ton were seen to conflict with the ethnic nationalism of Ivoirité which feared the presence of Burkinabé labourers and immigrants from Mali as not being "true" Ivorians.
 Politically, it was Rassemblement des Républicains (RDR) politicians from the north who first entrusted the Donzow with policing duties, and the Donzo Ton leadership became associated with the RDR.
 Nationalist Presidents Henri Konan Bédié, and later Laurent Gbagbo, condemned these armed Benkadi groups as regressive, divisive and dangerous.
 It was not surprising, then, when the September 2002 coup began the civil war, northern forces included many identifiable Donzow.
 One rebel group, the Mouvement populaire ivoirien du Grand Ouest (MPIGO) was thought to be one-fifth Donzow.
 This participation, while earning the enmity of many in the south, has made leaders of the Donzo Ton Benkadi network powerful figures whose support has been sought by Prime Minister (and former rebel leader) Guillaume Soro's Patriotic Movement of Côte d'Ivoire.
 Kuruma Lansine, public head of the Benkadi has become a political leader for standing by and speaking for "the dozos".

 While most studies stress the stabilising nature the Donzo Ton had on the country both before and after the civil war, human rights organisations have documented a pattern of lawlessness, intimidation, and extrajudicial killings by Donzow groups beginning from at least 1997, through the 1999 coup (in which Donzo Ton set up checkpoints on roads across the north), and the 2002-2005 war.

-In Mali society
+In Malian society

+In 2003 Malian historian Youssouf Tata Cisse published the "Hunter's Oath".
+The Malian government soon began promoting the historicity and importance of this oath and submitted it to UNESCO for inclusion on its list of Intangible Cultural Heritage of Humanity.
+In 2009 UNESCO duly listed the "Manden Charter, proclaimed in Kurukan Fuga", but the description of this charter in fact referred to the entirely separate "Hunter's Oath".
+In October 2009 the Malian government newspaper celebrated the listing as a victory for the country over neighbors coveting Mali's cultural heritage.

 In 2017, local civilians accused the Malian government of arming groups of Dozo, who had allegedly carried out a spate of killings of nomadic Fula populations.

 In June 2018, Dozo surrounded a village in the Mopti Region, separated members of the Fula ethnic group from the other villagers and killed at least 32 of them.
 The Fula complain that they are being regularly targeted by the traditional hunters in the name of the fight against jihadists.
 They accuse the Malian military of supporting such incidents.